emmekay/OnboardManager/blog/README.md

 Photo by Ferenc Almasi on Unsplash - Used for VS Code Picture

+Under construction picture - by Mathieu Stern from Unsplash

 # Code Sourcing
 # 1 http://www.pickatutorial.com/tutorial/html/simpletextanimation.htm - Used for finding coding for text animation on thankyou.html